jupyter/docker-stacks/tensorflow-notebook/README.md

 ## Tensorflow Single Machine Mode

 As distributed tensorflow is still immature, we currently only provide the single machine mode.
-Will add the distributed one soon.

 ```
 import tensorflow as tf